Fantomex: Fictional character biography

-Fantomex is created by the Weapon Plus Program to serve as a super-sentinel against Earth's mutant population.
+Fantomex is created by the Weapon Plus program to serve as a super-sentinel against Earth's mutant population.
 Weapon Plus creates a population of technorganic organisms whose living tissue is fused with Sentinel nanotechnology at the cellular level.
 His mother, a member of this race, becomes pregnant after being fertilized with nanomachines, resulting in the birth of Fantomex.
 Like the rest of his people, he is born and raised in the World, a man-made environment designed to create super-sentinels, media-friendly mutant-hunters modeled after Saturday morning cartoons.
 Fantomex claims to have been raised in a virtual version of France with imperfect programming.
 He develops a French sense of identity and persona; while his experiment designation is Charlie Cluster-7, he usually goes by the name Jean-Phillipe.

 During his first appearance, Fantomex seeks a safe haven at the X-Corporation in Paris while fleeing from authorities.
 He claims to be a mutant thief with the ill-defined power of misdirection.
 Bleeding profusely from bullet wounds, he asks for asylum, which Professor X grants him.
 Fantomex explains to Professor X and Jean Grey that he is being hunted because he is one of the most wanted thieves in Europe.
 Neither Professor X nor Grey are able to verify his claims due to his ceramic mask, which blocks their mental probes.
 However, they agree to aid him, and after escaping the soldiers who surround the building, Fantomex uses his ship E.V.A. to take Professor X and Grey to his home in France.
 While there, he introduces them to his mother and continues to describe his success as a thief.
-He tells the two that he has stolen sensitive information about the Weapon Plus project while in the Channel Tunnel, and offers to sell it to Professor X for $1 billion.
+He tells the two that he has stolen sensitive information about the Weapon Plus project while in the Channel Tunnel (Chunnel), and offers to sell it to Professor X for $1 billion.
 After submitting his proposal, Fantomex puts himself in a light hypnotic trance and removes the bullets that riddle his body.
 Finished, he asks Professor X and Grey to accompany him back to the Chunnel in an effort to destroy Weapon XII.